arifnd/nix-idx/README.md

-# Nix collection for Project IDX
+# Project IDX Nix Collection

+Welcome to the Project IDX Nix Collection repository!
+This repository contains a collection of Nix configuration files to help streamline the setup and maintenance of development environments for Project IDX.